What Is It About?

 The MET system is a great measure for an individual’s functional capacity or exercise tolerance.
 By using specialised equations and comparing them to a table of METs for different exercises, experts can use the comparisons to design appropriate exercises for individuals.
 However, using METs to determine such tolerances can cause practitioners to over estimate an individual’s exercise capacity.

-To learn more about how exercise can benefit yourself or a friend, please contact
+To learn more about how exercise can benefit yourself or a friend, please get in touch with our Accredited Exercise Physiologists on 0745 993 165.

 Byrne, N., Hills, A., Hunter, G., Weinsier, R., & Schutz, Y. (2005).
 Metabolic equivalent: one size does not fit all.
 Journal Of Applied